Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

 So in an exercise context, we want our clients to be able to complete a task successfully to build their self-efficacy.

-A client that succeeds regularly builds up competency and that increases their confidence as well.
+Client that succeeds regularly builds up competency and increases their confidence.

 That said, there is a role that you play as a personal trainer in all this.